 A Short Story

-Two friends, Jordan and Taylor, sat huddled behind a tall stack of fold-up tables in the church fellowship.
+Two friends, Jordan and Taylor, sat huddled behind a tall stack of fold-up tables in the church fellowship hall.
 They’d been told by their Sunday school teacher that all the elementary-age children needed to go outside after church service while the youth and adults gathered in the fellowship hall for a special time together with a guest of honor, who would then visit the younger kids outside after finishing inside.

 “Hell with that,” Taylor had whispered to Jordan.
 “Let’s check out the adult gathering.”